PyEllips/pyElli/paper/paper.md

 # Summary

 PyElli is an open source analysis tool for linear optical interaction of layered materials written in python.
-It mainly targets spectroscopic ellipsometry, but is easily adaptable to various transmission or reflection experiments.
+It mainly targets spectroscopic ellipsometry, but is easily adaptable to various transmission and reflection experiments.

 Spectroscopic ellipsometry (SE) is used throughout various scientific fields to determine the optical constants of layered material stacks.
+SE experiments do not yield directly usable data.
 To deduce actual material parameters from an SE experiment, numerical analysis needs to be performed.
 This is typically done with the transfer-matrix method (tmm), which associates an interaction matrix to the optical response of each material layer.
 The full optical response of a material system is then determined by matrix multiplication of the layers matrices.

 Proprietary software for such analysis is mostly shipped with ellipsometers, where each ellipsometer manufacturer supplies their own adapted version.